 All transactions in listed securities are settled/paid for upon delivery using approved brokers.
 The risk of default is considered minimal, as delivery of securities sold is only made once the broker has received payment.
 Payment is made on a purchase once the securities have been received by the broker.

-There were no debt securities in the Fund by credit rating as of December 31, 2020.
+Debt securities in the Fund by credit rating are as follows:

+As at December 31, 2020 % of net assets N/R 20.40%

 (iv) Liquidity risk: